dawidkotarba/interview_questions/java.md

 - What is thread dump?
 How to analyze that?
 - What does it mean that synchronized methods are reentrant synchronization?
 - What is the difference between wait and sleep?
+- What is POJO and where we should use it?
+- What is JNI (Java Native Interface)?
+- What are thread pools?
+What framework have you used to build such thread pool?
+- Why I/O resources are most likely exposed to deadlocks?
+- Where we can use Callable interface?
+What is Future an object in Callable interface?
+- How can we determine how may cores we can utilize in current environment to build our thread pool?
+- How we can generate ThreadDump on the machine we have only console/CLI access?
+- What is a critical section?
+- What is thread pools?
+What framework have you used to build such thread pool?
+- Why Concurrency Utilities were introduced?
+What data structures it implements?
+What other mechanisms it provides?

 ## Collections
 - types of queues in Java